 For the most exclusive experience, you can book a spot at one of the Masters Dinners, all held in Restaurant Stadium, which is outfitted with stadium seating, lights, cameras, and LED screens, so you can catch all the mincing and deglazing in vivid detail.
 At these evening events, you’ll watch teams of chefs work together to create a themed dinner—and then you get to eat it at your seat.

-And while these Masters Dinners can sell out within a few weeks of the event, you won't be shut out of the weekend if you plan to come last minute.
-You can pretty reliably get a ticket, for instance, for one of the Strolling Events in the booth-based Chefs’ Tasting Arena—like the evening Grill & Chill event, or the Global Grand Tasting, where your ticket gets you 20 tastings (from 20 different chefs), combined with adult beverages and some cooking demos.
+Masters Dinners in 2018 include the Vegetable Masters, the American Masters, Spanish Masters, and All-Star Women’s Masters, highlighting the newest crop of great female chefs.
+While these Masters Dinners can sell out within a few weeks of the event, you won't be shut out of the weekend if you plan to come last minute.
+You can often get on waitlists for dinners, and you can pretty reliably get a ticket for one of the Strolling Events in the booth-based Chefs’ Tasting Arena—like the evening Grill & Chill event, or the Middle East Feast, where your ticket gets you 18 tastings (from 18 different chefs), combined with adult beverages and some cooking demos.